 The government’s policy plans are giving an encouraging signal: “What’s impressive is that the government is very focused on trying to make this all happen,” Andrew told Enterprise, commenting on two days of meetings in Cairo this week.
 Policymakers have a clear roadmap and have underlined that they see a big role for the private sector as well, he added.

 There isn’t a specific amount earmarked to be invested into these activities: Instead, the company is shifting the entire value chain so that the costs are embedded into its day-to-day operations, he told us.

 The goals are directly lin to PepsiCo’s bonuses for top management: The sustainability targets are embedded into employees’ personal incentive structures.
 If the company doesn’t reach its goals for the year, “then there'll be some people whose bonuses may not be quite as good,” he said.
 It’s important to add these metrics to people’s personal responsibilities because that’s how you ultimately drive change, he added.

-Your top climate stories for the week:
+Your top green economy stories for the week:

 Enterprise is a daily publication of Enterprise Ventures LLC, an Egyptian limited liability company (commercial register 83594), and a subsidiary of Inktank Communications.
 Summaries are intended for guidance only and are provided on an as-is basis; kindly refer to the source article in its original language prior to undertaking any action.
-Neither Enterprise Ventures nor its staff assume any responsibility or liability for the accuracy of the information contained in this publication, whether in the form of summaries or analysis. © 2021 Enterprise Ventures LLC.
+Neither Enterprise Ventures nor its staff assume any responsibility or liability for the accuracy of the information contained in this publication, whether in the form of summaries or analysis. © 2022 Enterprise Ventures LLC.